 Extra-label use can also mean prescribing a drug to a different species, for a different condition, or in a different dosage than that for which the drug was approved.

 However, pet owners should not give their own arthritis medicine to pets or otherwise medicate their animals without veterinary supervision, says Sharkey.

 Different species metabolize drugs differently, she says.
-"You take aspirin or Tylenol on any given day for a headache and not think twice about it, but dogs are more sensitive to aspirin than humans, and one Tylenol can kill a cat.
+"You take aspirin or Tylenol on any given day for a headache and don't think twice about it, but dogs are more sensitive to aspirin than humans.
 Pet owners should always work with their veterinarians to make medication decisions."

 Report Bad Reactions